Corruption in Papua New Guinea: Political and commercial corruption

 and anti-bribery legislation is often brought into relief during the election cycle.
 One candidate in the 2002 elections, Allan Bird, published an open letter documenting his experiences: "I was shattered by the attitude of people on my side of the river whose sole drive in life appears to be to live off government or MP freebies for the rest of their lives… I have even had many individuals tell me in no uncertain terms that if I wanted to be an MP, I must pay (bribe) the voter because that ‘is the way we do things around here".

-A leaked diplomatic cable titled "Ponzi Politics" by the US Embassy in Port Moresby provided a critical forecast on the likelihood of corruption in the 2007 elections: "Now it’s election time (May 2007) and the politicians are dusting off their bottles of snake oil.
-Viewed from afar, or from a national perspective, it’s an appalling spectacle of disregard for governance."

-In a further commentary on the election process, the US Embassy in Port Moresby noted that each "election cycle has brought 12 months of budget imbalances and a time of seeming national fecklessness".

 In 2012, Prime Minister Peter O'Neill, when introducing in parliament a twenty-year corruption strategy, cited the following common corrupt acts by government officials and bureaucrats: